 After playing the game for a few days, it is easy for me to say that I absolutely love Construction Simulator 3.
 It is an improvement from Construction Simulator 2 and the level of progression is fantastic.
 Even though I have a personal wishlist of things I would love to see in the game (bring on the DLCS!), it doesn’t take away from the fact that all simulator fanatics will truly enjoy this game.
 It is definitely well worth the purchase.

-Construction Simulator 3 receives a well deserved 8/10 from me.
+Construction Simulator 3 review gives the game a well deserved 8/10 from me.

 Other Simulator Reviews